RutronikSystemSolutions/RDK3_BLE_Find_Me/README.md

 - “Alert Level” = “Mild Alert” [0x01] → The LED2 is BLINKING.
 - “Alert Level” = “High Alert” [0x02] → The LED2 is ON.

 The Characteristic “Alert Level” is written by the client application using the “Immediate Alert” Service.
-For example, a “CySmart” application on the Android phone was used to connect to the RDK3 BLE Server “BLE Findme Target”.
+For example, a “AIROC Bluetooth Connect” application on the Android phone was used to connect to the RDK3 BLE Server “BLE Findme Target”.

 <img src="images/cysmart.png" style="zoom:40%;" />